sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/message.rst

 The font face is "Arial".
 The font size is between 24 points and 9 points - chosen to fit, if possible, in the width by height clip.
 The pixeltype is RGB32 and 240 frames in length.
+On non-Windows GDI systems fixed Terminus font is used instead.

 Syntax and Parameters